d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

 npx.set_np()
 ```

-## Initializing Model Parameters on Multiple GPUs

-In this section, we use ResNet-18 as a sample model.
-Since the input images in
-this section are original size (not enlarged), the model construction here is
-different from the ResNet-18 structure described in :numref:`sec_resnet`.
-This
-model uses a smaller convolution kernel, stride, and padding at the beginning
-and removes the maximum pooling layer.
+## A Toy Network

+Let's use a slightly more meaningful network than LeNet from the previous section that's still sufficiently easy and quick to train.
+We pick a ResNet-18 variant :cite:`He.Zhang.Ren.ea.2016`.
+Since the input images are tiny we modify it slightly.
+In particular, the difference to :numref:`sec_resnet` is that we use a smaller convolution kernel, stride, and padding at the beginning.
+Moreover, we remove the max-pooling layer.

 ```{.python .input  n=2}
 # Saved in the d2l package for later use